selendra/selendra-wiki/docs/maintain/maintain-guides-how-to-use-selendra-validator-setup.md

 ---
 id: maintain-guides-how-to-use-selendra-validator-setup
-title: How to use Polkadot Validator Setup
+title: How to use Selendra Validator Setup
-sidebar_label: How to use Polkadot Validator Setup
+sidebar_label: How to use Selendra Validator Setup
 description: Steps on Web3 Foundation's supported validator setup.
 keywords: [validator setup, validator, configuration]
 slug: ../maintain-guides-how-to-use-selendra-validator-setup
 ---

-# Polkadot Validator Setup
+# Selendra Validator Setup

-The following guide will walk you through using Web3 Foundation's [polkadot validator setup][] to offer a potential setup for your validator that aims to prevent some types of potential attacks at the TCP layer and layers below.
-This will work for Polkadot and Kusama out of the box, and, if you're using another Substrate-based chain, it should work with some tweaks.
+The following guide will walk you through using Web3 Foundation's [selendra validator setup][] to offer a potential setup for your validator that aims to prevent some types of potential attacks at the TCP layer and layers below.
+This will work for Selendra out of the box, and, if you're using another Substrate-based chain, it should work with some tweaks.

 :::tip This setup should not be assumed to include the best security practices

 It is up to you to add additional security hardening.

-Also, the current version of polkadot validator setup doesn't allow for the creation and configuration of sentry nodes.
+Also, the current version of selendra validator setup doesn't allow for the creation and configuration of sentry nodes.

 There are two ways that the setup can be configured: